 Why Do I Need a Social Security Number?

-An SSN is required for work in the United States, to open a bank account, to get a driver’s license, receive government benefits and other fundamental purposes.
+You need a social security number in order to work in the United States, to open a bank account, to get a driver’s license, and to receive government benefits.

 Unless you were born in the United States, you’ll have to apply to the Social Security Administration to obtain a SSN and Social Security Card.

-To obtain an SSN, you must apply in person at a Social Security Office.
+In order to obtain a SSN, you must apply in person at a Social Security Office.